Beyond-Voice: Towards Continuous 3D Hand Pose Tracking on Commercial Home Assistant Devices: System Design

 \subsubsection{High-pass filter eliminates the audible noise}

-First, we apply a high pass filter to the raw signal to remove the signal below the frequency of 17k, which typically corresponds to background noise and speech noise under 300 Hz.
-This technique ensures that we have a preprocessed signal with a high signal-to-noise (SNR) ratio containing the desired FMCW reflections.
+First, we apply a high pass filter to remove the signal below the frequency of 17k, which typically corresponds to background noise and speech noise under 300 Hz.
+This technique ensures that we have a preprocessed signal with a high signal-to-noise ratio (SNR), containing the desired FMCW reflections related to hand motions.